 4. How can cybercriminals collect customer data from my website?

 5. What is Magecart?

 Magecart refers to a collective group of hackers, who are known for stealing customer data from ecommerce websites.
 They use a number of different techniques to inject malicious code on to a website, the most prolific attack vector is through the compromise of a third-party supplier who already has permission to run on the site.
 This is achieved through an injection of malicious code into the original code.
-It also provides the hacking collective with scalability - by compromising a single third party they can often gain unauthorized access to 1000's of ecommerce stores.
+It also provides the hacking collective with scalability - by compromising a single third party they can often gain unauthorized access to thousands of ecommerce stores.
 The method they use to steal payment card data is also known as payment card skimming.

 They are responsible for such attacks against Vision Express, NewEgg, and Ticketmaster to name a few victims.

 6. I have firewalls, WAF and various methods to protect internal systems.
 How am I at risk?

 You are still at risk, even with traditional practices like this in place.
 Firewall, WAF, secure connection and many other solutions are focused on securing internal servers and the communication between the browser and these internal servers.
 As defined above, third-party scripts are executed on the user’s browser but are called from a remote server.
 This client-side connection operates completely outside of the security capabilities an organization deploys to secure the server side of the browser session.